About

 The Blend2D project started in 2015, as an experiment to use a JIT compiler for generating 2D pipelines.
 The initial prototype did not use any SIMD and was already faster than both Qt and Cairo in composition of the output from the rasterizer.
 It was probably not just about the pipeline itself as the rasterizer was already optimized.
 However, the rasterizer was much worse than the one used today.
 The prototype was initially written for fun and without any intentions to make a library out of it.
 But the performance was so impressive that it built the foundation of Blend2D.

-After basic text rendering, two more ideas were pursued: Faster rasterization and a better stroking engine that would be able to offset curves without flattening.
+After basic text rendering was implemented, two more ideas were pursued: Faster rasterization and a better stroking engine that would be able to offset curves without flattening.
 The work on the rasterizer started in late 2017 and took around 3 months to complete, with some extra time to stabilize.
 Around 20 variations of different rasterizers have been implemented and benchmarked so that the best approach for Blend2D was chosen and further refined.
 Research into the new stroking engine started in 2018 and also required a few months of studying and experimenting before the initial prototype was implemented.
 Although not considered initially, because of positive results, the new stroking engine has been added to the beta release of Blend2D.

 In the early 2020 a work on multi-threaded rendering context has begun.
 It took approximately 3 months to design and implement the initial prototype that was on par with features provided by the single-threaded rendering context.
 It was committed to master branch in April 2020 and released as a part of beta13 release.
 Blend2D was most likely the first open-source 2D vector graphics engine that offered a multi-threaded / asynchronous rendering.